 Affixing of Permits

-- ii.
-In order to be easily seen, the permit must be displayed hanging from the rear view mirror.
+- i.
+In order to be easily seen, the permit must be displayed hanging from the rearview mirror.

 - i.
 There is a charge for visitor permits.

 - ii.
 These must be obtained from the Parking Office in advance.

 3.6 Any physically handicapped person may apply to the Parking Persons Permit Office for a special permit.
 A statement from a Medical Doctor may be required verifying the degree of disability and the length of time for which it is expected the disability will last.